nitendragautam/devops_scripting/link_kubenetes/03_06_scaling_hello_world/Readme.md

 Fortunately, we can use the inbuilt property of Kubernetes, called replica sets, to solve this issue for deployments.

-To run a replica set for our helloworld deployment, run the command `kubectl scale --replicas=3 deploy/helloworld-deployment`.
+To run a replica set for our helloworld deployment, run below command.

+`kubectl scale --replicas=3 deploy/helloworld-deployment`

  This will add three replicas for our deployment, which effectively means three pods running for a single deployment.

 ```
 $ kubectl scale --replicas=3 deploy/helloworld-deployment